v-rob/sgl/src/readme_source.txt

 			}
 		}
 		```
+	  All with the exception of nameless unions/structs inside structs/unions, which look too
+	  spaced out with braces on their own lines.
 	* Pointers should have the asterisk next to the name, not the variable, so `u8 *var`.
 	* Casts should not have a space between the type and variable, so `(u8 *)var`.
 * Naming Conventions: